BYOJS/modal/README.md

 [![License](https://img.shields.io/badge/license-MIT-a1356a)](LICENSE.txt)

-All code and documentation are (c) 2024 --TODO-- and released under the [MIT License](http://mit-license.org/).
+All code and documentation are (c) 2024 Kyle Simpson and released under the [MIT License](http://getify.mit-license.org/).
 A copy of the MIT License [is also included](LICENSE.txt).